-- interviews with parents;
+- interviews with parents.

-- previous assessments done by Educational Psychologists;
+- previous assessments done by Educational Psychologists.

-- report cards from preschool, kindergarten and primary school;
+- report cards from preschool, kindergarten, and primary school.

-- current independently written school work;
+- current independently written schoolwork.

 - all previous exam papers by students; and

-- we also email school teachers to get their views and observations of students in the class.
+- we also email schoolteachers to get their views and observations of students in the class.

-After the interview and error analysis, a summary of findings with long and short-term goals are written up for parents.
-The cost of this process could range from $300 – $600 depending on how long the interview is, how much analysis we have to make from the exam papers and other materials.
+After the interview and error analysis, a summary of findings with long and short-term goals is written up for parents.
+The cost of this process could range from $300 – $600 depending on how long the interview is, and how much analysis we have to make from the exam papers and other materials.

-** We advise parents to keep all artwork, written work (which the child has done independently) and all past year exam papers.
+** We advise parents to keep all artwork, written work (which the child has done independently), and all past year exam papers.

-If you have limited resources in terms of time, finances and/or energy, and have to make a choice between intervention or assessments, spend your resources on intervention.
+If you have limited resources in terms of time, finances, and/or energy, and have to make a choice between intervention or assessments, spend your resources on intervention.
 Assessments are expensive and time-consuming.
 Some parents wait as long as 6 months for the results.
 All that time can be used to build skills your child needs for school.